-1 For the Leader.
-A Psalm of David.
+1 For the leader.
+A psalm of David.

-א לַמְנַצֵּחַ מִזְמוֹר לְדָוִד.
+א לַמְנַצֵּחַ מִזְמוֹר לְדָוִד׃

-ג עַד אָנָה אָשִׁית עֵצוֹת בְּנַפְשִׁי יָגוֹן בִּלְבָבִי יוֹמָם עַד אָנָה יָרוּם אֹיְבִי עָלָי.
+ג עַד־אָנָה אָשִׁית עֵצוֹת בְּנַפְשִׁי יָגוֹן בִּלְבָבִי יוֹמָם עַד־אָנָה יָרוּם אֹיְבִי עָלָי׃

-ד הַבִּיטָה עֲנֵנִי יְהוָה אֱלֹהָי הָאִירָה עֵינַי פֶּן אִישַׁן הַמָּוֶת.
+ד הַבִּיטָה עֲנֵנִי יְהוָה אֱלֹהָי הָאִירָה עֵינַי פֶּן־אִישַׁן הַמָּוֶת׃

-ה פֶּן יֹאמַר אֹיְבִי יְכָלְתִּיו צָרַי יָגִילוּ כִּי אֶמּוֹט.
+ה פֶּן־יֹאמַר אֹיְבִי יְכָלְתִּיו צָרַי יָגִילוּ כִּי אֶמּוֹט׃

-va-a-NEE b’-khas-d’-KHA va-takh-TEE ya-GAYL li-BEE bee-shu-a-TE-kha a-SHEE-ra la-do-NAI kee ga-MAL a-LAI
+va-a-NEE b’-khas-d’-KHA va-takh-TEE ya-GAYL li-BEE bee-shu-a-TE-kha a-SHEE-ra la-do-NAI KEE ga-MAL a-LAI

-ו וַאֲנִי בְּחַסְדְּךָ בָטַחְתִּי יָגֵל לִבִּי בִּישׁוּעָתֶךָ אָשִׁירָה לַיהוָה כִּי גָמַל עָלָי.
+ו וַאֲנִי בְּחַסְדְּךָ בָטַחְתִּי יָגֵל לִבִּי בִּישׁוּעָתֶךָ אָשִׁירָה לַיהוָה כִּי גָמַל עָלָי׃

-King David’s psalms can be applied to every situation in one’s life, capturing one’s joy and grief, one’s disappointments and hopes.
-Since King David himself experiences the travails of every person, which he expresses through the verses of his psalms, a person can always find himself mirrored in the Book of Psalm’s heartfelt verses.
-King David serves as a model of strength of character and belief in God, because no matter what he goes through he never gives up hope.
-Even at his low points, feeling abandoned and discouraged (see verse 2), he is still able to say “in Thy mercy do I trust.”
-And no matter what emotions he feels, he is still able to announce “I will sing unto the LORD, because He hath dealt bountifully with me.”
-This is the power of the Jews over the millennia.
-No matter how much pain and suffering they endure, they maintain an unwavering belief in the Lord and His salvation, and hope for the time when their tears will transform to laughter and joy.
+King David’s psalms can be applied to every situation in a person’s life, capturing one’s joy and grief, disappointments and hopes.
+Since King David himself experiences the travails of every person and expresses his feelings through the verses of his psalms, a person can always find words to respond to his own experiences within Tehillim’s heartfelt verses.
+King David serves as a model of strength of character and belief in Hashem, because no matter what he goes through, he never gives up hope.
+Even at his lowest points, feeling abandoned and discouraged (verse 2), he is still able to say “I trust in Your faithfulness.”
+And no matter what emotions he feels, he is still able to announce “I will sing to Hashem, for He has been good to me.”
+This has been the source of the Jews’ strength over the millennia: No matter how much pain and suffering they endure, they maintain an unwavering belief in the Lord and His salvation, and hope for the time when their tears will transform to laughter and joy.
 In 1950, a group of Sephardic Jews from Iraq and Kurdistan created a joint settlement in the heart of the country which they called Yagel, the word in this verse that means ‘will exult.’Comment